Published on in Health Tip of the Week

-COVID-19 has disrupted daily routines for many families.
-Instead of families leaving home to attend work, school and daycare; they all remain home – working, learning, relaxing and socializing.
-Children and teens are going to bed later, and getting up later – disrupting their "normal" schedules.
+COVID-19 disrupted daily routines for many families.
+Instead of families leaving home to attend work, school and daycare; they remained home – working, learning, relaxing and socializing.
+Children and teens began going to bed later, and getting up later – disrupting their "normal" schedules.

 The impact of late nights is compounded daily and affects other aspects of children's lives – such as meals, nutrition and physical activity.
 Late-to-bed children and teens are more likely to eat alone and gorge on comfort foods like carbohydrates (chips, cookies, etc.), which gives a short energy burst that leads them to stay up later but ultimately leaves them feeling sluggish, still hungry and gaining unhealthy weight.